-- 9. The Parties hereby agree that the current clause 10.3 shall be deleted in its entire and shall be replaced by the following clause: - "10.3 Nowithstanding Clause 10.2, and subject to the license granted in Clause 10.5, Lonza shall own all right, title and interest in Intellectual Property that Lonza and/or its Affiliates, the External Laboratories or other contractors or agents of Lonza, solely or jointly with Custorner, develops, conceives, invents, or first reduces to practice or makes in the course of performance of the Services to the extent such Intellectual Property (i) is generally applicable to the development or manufacture of chemical or biological products or product components, and could reasonably have been made without the use of the Customer Materials, Customer Information, or Customer Background Intellectual Property or (ii) is an improvement of or direct derivative of, any Lonza Background Intellectual Praperty ("New General Application Intellectual Property").
-For avoidance of doubt, "New General Application Intellectual Property" shall include any material, processes or other items that embody, or that are claimed or covered by, any of theforegoing Intellectual Property." - 10.
-The Parties hereby agree that the current clause 10.5 shall be deleted in its entire and shall be replaced by the following clause:
+- "10.3 Nowithstanding Clause 10.2, and subject to the license granted in Clause 10.5, Lonza shall own all right, title and interest in Intellectual Property that Lonza and/or its Affiliates, the External Laboratories or other contractors or agents of Lonza, solely or jointly with Custorner, develops, conceives, invents, or first reduces to practice or makes in the course of performance of the Services to the extent such Intellectual Property (i) is generally applicable to the development or manufacture of chemical or biological products or product components, and could reasonably have been made without the use of the Customer Materials, Customer Information, or Customer Baekground Intellectual Property or (ii) is an improvement of or direct derivative of, any Lonza Background Intellectual Praperty ("New General Application Intellectual Property").
+For avoidance of doubt, "New General Application Intellectual Property" shall include any material, processes or other items that embody, or that are claimed or covered by, any of theforegoing Intellectual Property."

+10. The Parties hereby agree that the current clause 10.5 shall be deleted in its entire and shall be replaced by the following clause: